Focus: purchasing equipment for a client

 1 and 2 are incorrect

-Practice Standard #1: Recognizing Conflict of Interest indicates that occupational therapists must “recognize if a situation involves any direct or indirect benefit (i.e., personal, professional, political, academic, financial, or material) to the occupational therapist that could affect his or her professional judgement” (p.
+Practice Standard #1: Recognizing Conflict of Interest indicates that occupational therapists must “recognize if a situation involves any direct or indirect benefit (i.e., personal, professional, political, academic, financial, or material) to the occupational therapist that could affect his or her professional judgment” (p.
 13).
 If the occupational therapist specifically arranges for the client to buy the dressing aids from the private clinic, the occupational therapist may directly or indirectly benefit, creating a conflict of interest.

 4 is incorrect